Azara (opera): Composition

-Paine (1839–1906) was a pioneering American composer who was known internationally, "the best composer of his time and the only one who attempted classical works."

-Rupert Hughes said "before Mr. Paine there had never been an American music writer worthy of serious consideration."
-Paine in 1875 was appointed a professor of music at Harvard College, the first music professor at any American university.
+Paine was a pioneering American composer who was known internationally, "the best composer of his time and the only one who attempted classical works".
+Rupert Hughes said, "before Mr. Paine there had never been an American music writer worthy of serious consideration."
+In 1875, Paine was appointed a professor of music at Harvard College, the first music professor at any U.S. university.

 Paine began work on Azara in spring 1883.
-Paine focused his energies on the opera and his output of other musical compositions dropped off.
-Offers were made by William Dean Howells and Thomas Bailey Aldrich, both editors of The Atlantic Monthly, to draft a libretto but Paine declined, writing it himself.
-Theodore Thomas–who had premiered Paine's Symphony No. 1 in 1876–offered to produce Paine's opera through the new American Opera Company, but the company collapsed before Azara was produced.
-After fifteen years of work, the opera was finished in 1898.
+He focused his energies on the opera and his output of other musical compositions dropped off.
+William Dean Howells and Thomas Bailey Aldrich, editors of The Atlantic Monthly, offered to draft a libretto, but Paine declined and wrote it himself.
+Theodore Thomas, who had premiered Paine's Symphony No. 1 in 1876, offered to produce Azara through the new American Opera Company, but the company collapsed before it was produced.
+After 15 years of work, the opera was finished in 1898.
 Walter Spalding, a fellow music professor at Harvard, said Paine's "words and music show genius of the highest order" with "striking harmonies and melodies, masterly orchestration, dramatic power and picturesque scenic features."
-The title role was intended by Paine for soprano Emma Eames; like Paine, Eames was a Mainer.
+Paine intended the title role for soprano Emma Eames; like Paine, she was a Mainer.

-Azara had a running time of three hours.
-The score called for three flutes, a piccolo, two oboes, an English horn, two clarinets, a bass clarinet, three bassoons, four horns, three trumpets, two trombones, a bass trombone, tuba, tambourine, timpani, bass drum, cymbals, triangle and strings.
-The work was "strongly suggestive" of Richard Wagner.
-Emulating Wagner's style and the structure of his operas, particularly Der Ring des Nibelungen, was common for American operas of the time.
-Paine, like Wagner, created leitmotifs for his characters.
+Azara has a running time of three hours.
+The score calls for three flutes, a piccolo, two oboes, an English horn, two clarinets, a bass clarinet, three bassoons, four horns, three trumpets, two trombones, a bass trombone, tuba, tambourine, timpani, bass drum, cymbals, triangle and strings.
+The work is "strongly suggestive" of Richard Wagner.
+Many American operas of the time emulated the style and structural approach of Wagner's works, particularly Der Ring des Nibelungen.
+Like Wagner, Paine created leitmotifs for his characters.

 The libretto was published in 1898.
-The vocal score was published by Breitkopf & Härtel in 1901, which included the words in both English and German.
+In 1901 Breitkopf & Härtel published the libretto in both English and German.
 The score was priced at $5.
 A full score was published by Breitkopf & Härtel in 1908.

-Upon publication of the vocal score, one magazine observed that it was unlikely the opera would be performed in the composer's lifetime as American opera companies had a "No American need apply" policy.
-A review in The Concert-goer faulted it as old-fashioned, finding it a "conventional opera of the old sort, in which the drama is nothing, the words excuses for a soprano solo here, a duet there, a grand ensemble of soloists and chorus at the end of each act.
+Upon publication of the vocal score, one magazine observed that it was unlikely the opera would be performed in Paine's lifetime as American opera companies had a "No American need apply" policy.
+A review in The Concert-goer found it old-fashioned, a "conventional opera of the old sort, in which the drama is nothing, the words excuses for a soprano solo here, a duet there, a grand ensemble of soloists and chorus at the end of each act.
 Such writing may have been very attractive fifty years ago, but to-day from a man who has felt the influence of Wagner and Verdi, we expect something different."